Benton County roads damaged in weekend flash floods

 BENTON COUNTY, Ark.
-(KFTA) — Roads in Benton County were damaged in Sunday’s flooding.
+(KNWA) — Roads in Benton County were damaged in Sunday’s flooding.
 At one time, there were more than 70 road closures.

 The Benton County Road Department worked throughout Monday to get roads back open.
 Heavy rain washed out many.
 Preliminary damage assessments were conducted to determine the course of action, and all but 14 were reopened in some capacity by 6 p.m. on Monday.